Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: Conclusion

 In future, it is planned to study the model further with multiple segments and also branched structures.
 The branch structures could consist of simple structure with few branches or a selfsimilar structure with several subbranches.
 Also, it would be of interest to study the effect of different driving forces.
 For a complete understanding, the inclusion of torsional oscillations would also be worthwhile.

-It is planned to carry out the comparison with experimental data as and when possible.
-This will be done with the data already available in the literature and also on the data specially obtained by videogrammatic measurements of small plants and grass-like plants. \\
+It is also planned to carry out the comparison with experimental data.
+This will be done with the data already available in the literature and also on the data specially obtained by measurements on the video recordings of small plants and grass-like plants.

+\nonumsection{Acknowledgments} KMK and ARVK would like to thank Science and Engineering Research Board (SERB), India for financial assistance during this work.
+We also thank M. R. Press and Sanjay Sane for carefully reading the manuscript.